HarrisonKeeling/tapestry/README.md

 the limitation of having a cloak file with twice as many frames than the message file.

+I've begun adding noise distribution and optional cartesian distribution, you can take a look on the [`add-noise-distribution`](https://github.com/HarrisonKeeling/tapestry/tree/add-noise-distribution) branch.

 ## Requirements
 Tapestry is written in C and uses [FFmpeg](https://ffmpeg.org/) to encode and decode video files.